UPPMAX/HPC-python/docs/day3/big_data_old.rst

 .. admonition:: What is it?
    :class: dropdown

-   - **High-performace data analytics (HPDA)**, a subset of high-performance computing which focuses on working with large data.
+   - **High-performance data analytics (HPDA)**, a subset of high-performance computing which focuses on working with large data.

          - The data can come from either computer models and simulations or from experiments and observations, and the goal is to preprocess, analyse and visualise it to generate scientific results.